sidkau/urlshortner/README.md

 Given an URL, this application will return a tiny url

 This application makes use of MySql database.
 Username is root and password is 1.

-In db.js file, you can add your username and password for mysql.
+In db.js file, you can modify your username and password for MySQL if it's different.

 If you don't have mysql,please install mysql.
 You can follow this url for the steps - https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-16-04

 Enter the following query in the mysql-client -
+CREATE DATABASE urlshorten
+USE urlshorten
 CREATE TABLE urlshortner (id VARCHAR(10), shortUrl VARCHAR(50), longUrl VARCHAR(1024), burn_notice varchar(10));